-A Child Arrangements Order is an Order made by the Court stating where children will live and how and when they will spend time with each parent.
+A Child Arrangement Order is an Order made by the Court stating where children will live and how and when they will spend time with each parent.

 If the terms of the Order are not being met, an application may be made to the Court to enforce the Order.